Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

 The root is placed in the box with coordinate $(1,n)$.
 The leaves of $T_R$ are placed accordingly to the function $\operatorname{lea}_R$ and the leaves of $T_L$ are placed accordingly to the function $\operatorname{lea}_L$.
 The position of each vertex is determined by the positions of the leaves.
 Precisely, if $v$ is the root of the subtrees with right-most leaf $i_r$ and left-most leaf $i_l$, then it is in the box with coordinates $(i_r,i_l-1)$.

 In other words, there is a bijection between interleaved trees and collections of $n$ vertices in the Young diagram of triangular shape that satisfies the conditions of Theorem \ref{t:fban}.

 For the second point, we remark that a faithfully balanced module with $n$ summands is a tilting module if and only if it has no self extensions.
-It remains to see that there is an extension between two indecomposable modules if an only if there is a non-trivial interleaving in the corresponding tree.
-There is a non-trivial interleaving in $T$ if and only if there are two indecomposable modules $M_{ac}$ and $M_{bd}$ with the property that $a<b<c<d$.
-The result follows from Lemma 8.1 of \cite{hille_vol_tilting}.
-We can also see that the bijection restricts as the one defined in Section $9$ of \cite{hille_vol_tilting}.
+It remains to see that there is an extension between two indecomposable modules if and only if there is a non-trivial interleaving in the corresponding tree.
+There is a non-trivial interleaving in $T$ if and only if there are two indecomposable summands $M_{ac}$ and $M_{bd}$ with the property that $a<b< c+1 \leq d$.
+By Lemma 8.1 of \cite{hille_vol_tilting}, $\Ext^1(M_{ac},M_{bd})\neq 0$ if and only if $a<b\leq c+1\leq d$.
+The case $b=c+1$ cannot appear since $T_M$ is a tree.
+We can also see that the bijection restricts as the one defined in Section $9$ of \cite{hille_vol_tilting}. \end{proof}